-Do you ever find yourself wondering how much of your income you should be spending on a certain item in your budget?
-Where exactly does that item fall in the grand scheme of financial freedom?
-I know it can all get pretty complicated, and the 50/30/20 budget can really take some of the guesswork out of it for you.
+Have you ever found yourself wondering how much of your income you should be spending on a certain item in your budget?
+Where does each specific item fall in the grand scheme of building financial freedom?
+Man, money is confusing.

 Before you start budgeting, you need to know what your bigger purpose is.
 What are you trying to work towards?
 The only way to continue to stay motivated to reach your financial goals is to focus on your why.

 You could be trying to get out of debt, save for a house, pay for your kid’s college, or just save for a vacation.
 When you have a serious goal in mind your budget will go a lot smoother.

 - Related: 5 Reasons Why You Need a Budget

 The 50/30/20 budget divides your monthly income into three separate categories.
 These categories all have different percentages of your income associated with them that should be given to each part of your finances!

 The budget essentially tells you how much money you should be putting towards your expenses, choices, and priorities.
 Don’t worry, we’ll keep digging in to these categories so you can get a better understanding of how it works.

 50/30/20 Budget Categories

 The 50/30/20 budget puts 50% of your monthly income straight towards the things you can’t live without.
 These includes things like your mortgage/rent, utilities (heat, water, electricity), food, and transportation.

 *Many finance bloggers will sneak a cell phone bill into this category.
 Personally, I believe having an expensive cell phone is a choice.
 People lived without them for hundreds of years!